ETCLabs/sACN/docs/pages/using_merge_receiver.md

   // How to get the merge receiver instance from the handle is application-defined.
 For example: auto merge_receiver = my_app_state.GetMergeReceiver(handle);

-  for(size_t i = 0u; i < merged_data.num_active_sources; ++i)
+  // There are two ways to iterate the sources.
+The first is to iterate each unique active source on the universe: for(size_t i = 0u; i < merged_data.num_active_sources; ++i) {
-  {
     auto source = merge_receiver.GetSource(merged_data.active_sources[i]);